flyteorg/flytekit-python-template/basic-custom-agent/{{cookiecutter.project_name}}/README.md

 docker run -it localhost:30000/flyteagent:custom-agent
 ```

-4. Check the logs (sensor is created by flytekit, bigquery is created by the custom agent)
+4. Check the logs (sensor is created by flytekit, bigquery and openai is created by the custom agent)
 ```
 (dev) future@outlier ~ % docker run -it localhost:30000/flyteagent:custom-agent